msarafos/multithreading/README.md

 ### multithreading.

-This project consists of four assignments, that are implemented using `mutexes` and `condition variables` in C.
+This project includes four assignments, that are implemented using `mutexes` and `condition variables` in C.